14 LikesCharity & Not-For-Profit

 - Helpline workers: Provide information, advice or support to members of the public over the phone or online.
 Helplines are often set up to assist people in crisis situations and many charities provide them on a range of different issues from mental health to legal advice or to support victims of abuse.

-- Communications teams: These teams include editors, writers, designers, web developers and PR managers, all of whom play a huge role developing campaigns and producing branding & advertising to raise awareness for charities.
+- Communications: These roles include communications coordinators/officers, editors, writers, designers, web developers and PR managers, all of whom play a huge role developing campaigns and producing branding & advertising to raise awareness for charities.
 Some of the most creative campaigns come from charities as every click, view and retweet can count towards their funding and success.
+Check out this advice on starting a communications career.

 - Administration: Like any business, there is a need for accountants, legal advisers, HR and administration roles within charities and NGOs.